 This work consists of over 800 pages, 12mo, and is well illustrated by more than 200 engravings, nearly all of which are original, and drawn from actual vision.

-A more interesting work than this can bardly be imagined; and it is as trathful as it is interesting.
-It reveals to us a new universe, of which we had previous-ly received only hints and had glimpses, and places be-fore us a grand series of panoramic views of unrivaled maturalness and bearsy.
-It treats of the spiritual man, which is the real man, and shows how his faculties can be developed and used, for the purpose of acquiring the most important information in reference to subjects that distance in space and time had apparently forever concealed.
+A more interesting work than this can hardly be imagined; and it is as trathful as it is interesting.
+It reveals to us a new universe, of which we had previously received only hints and had glimpees, and places before us a grand series of panoramic views of unrivaled naturalness and beauty.
+It treats of the spiritual man, which is the real man, and shows how his faculties can be developed and used, for the purpose of acquiring the most important information.
+In reference to subjects that distance in space and time had apparently forever concealed.

-concealed.
-Single volume \$2.00, postage 16 cents.
-Two volumes \$3.50, postage 36 cents.
-The three volumes complete \$5.50, postage paid. , For sale wholesale and retail by the Religio-Philo-sophical Publishing House, Adams St., and Fifth Ave., Onicago.
+Single volume \$2.00, postage 46 cents.
+Two volumes \$5.50, postage 36 cents.
+The three volumes complete \$5.50, postage 36 cents.
+The three volumes complete \$5.50, postage 36 cents.
+Adams St., and Firth Ava., Chicago.